 The entire world is open, and it’s not limited to the geographical location of the company’s office and diversity in workplace matters more than ever.
 A wider talent pool availability, the ability to hire diverse employees, chance to remove the cultural barriers by hiring across the world will lead to competitive pay packages and might even enable companies to tell their local employees to join the office instead of allowing them to work remotely.

 This will somehow create a good balance between the employee and the employer and not lead to a situation where workers can dictate terms and ask for work flexibility and negotiate higher packages easily.
 For the ideal situation, a balance must be maintained.
 And it will be achieved soon because the recruiters enjoy a wider talent pool to pick candidates from.
-The job market is in the recruiter’s favor after the recession fears and massive layoffs happening through 2022 and 2023.
+The job market is in the recruiter’s favor after the recession fears and massive layoffs happening through 2022 and 2023 and continuing in 2024.

 Job market saw a big shift in the form of Great Resignation – Something new that HR should prepare for